-Obviously, neither the Congress nor the people should or would grant the power to farmers or anyone else to cut food and fiber production below what is needed for the national welfare - and the nation's interest often requires production beyond levels for which farmers can obtain satisfactory prices in the market place.
+and fiber production below what is needed for the national

+welfare -- and the nation's interest often requires production beyond levels for which farmers can obtain satisfactory prices in the market place.
 Farmers should not be penalized for serving and fulfilling the needs and requirements of national security.

 They should be rewarded.

 Such safeguards can well be provided, however, through food stamp plans to increase consumption among low-income families, through national emergency reserves, and through specific set-asides for humanitarian use throughout the world.

-An available inventory of food and fiber is not only needed for purposes of health, welfare and security, but also to protect the consumer from price gouging.
+An available inventory of food and fiber is not only needed for purposes of health, welfare, and security, but also to protect the consumer framprice gouging.

-Actually, on many commodities such as milk there is urgent need for all you produce -if we fulfill our responsibilities of properly providing for those who need it most -- the children in our schools, the aged, the unfortunates on meager public assistance allowances now unable to buy an adequate diet.
+Actually, on many commodities such as milk there is urgent need for all you produce -- if we fulfill our respon-

+-- the children in our schools, the aged, the unfortunates on meager public assistance allowances now unable to buy an adequate diet.
 There is a tremendous need for dairy products in many areas of the world lacking in dollars to purchase.
 We need longer extension and expansion of export programs such as Public Law 480, permitting sales for foreign currencies which in turn are used for economic development.

-I have long felt that one of the glaring weaknesses of the present Administration was its complete failure to grasp the full significance, the full potential, of the advantage we hold on the world scene through our abundance of food and fiber.
+I have long felt that one of the glering weaknesses of the present Administration was its complete Sailure to grasp the full significance, the full potential of the advantage we hold on the world scene through our abundance of food and fiber.